MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-dynamics-gp.md

 # Migrate to Business Central Online from Dynamics GP

-The **Cloud Migration Management** assisted setup guide in [!INCLUDE [prodshort](../developer/includes/prodshort.md)] can help you migrate data from Dynamics GP.
+An assisted setup guide in [!INCLUDE [prodshort](../developer/includes/prodshort.md)] can help you migrate data from Dynamics GP.
 You can migrate data from Dynamics GP 2015 on SQL Server 2012 and later versions of Dynamics GP and SQL Server.

 > [!IMPORTANT]
 > Migrating from Dynamics GP using the **Cloud Migration Setup** assisted setup guide is currently only supported for the following markets: United States, Canada, United Kingdom, Australia.